MicrosoftDocs/dynamics365-guidance/guidance/techtalks/set-up-dynamics-365-digital-selling.md

 ﻿---
-title: TechTalk Set up business-to-business digital selling with Dynamics 365
+title: Set up business-to-business digital selling with Dynamics 365
 description: Learn about the intricacies of setting and harnessing Dynamics 365 to enhance your B2B commerce capabilities, including deploying the Commerce Scale Unit.
 author: dereklh77
 ms.author: v-heuerderek